-4.1.7 High Demand Response Sensitivity
+3.1.7 High Demand Response Sensitivity

-The base assumption for Demand Response (DR), as discussed in section 3.4.1, was used for the initial 27 CE runs.
-Two (2) sensitivity cases were run with the high DR assumption: 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market.
+The base assumption for Demand Response (DR), as discussed in section 2.4.1, was utilized for the initial 27 CE runs.
+Two (2) sensitivity cases were run with the high DR assumption: 1) SD-05 CO2 restriction, low load and market, 2) 2050 net zero with glide path CO2 restriction, base load and market.
 The NPV costs, with the high DR assumption was \$217 - 233 million lower than the equivalent cases with base DR.

 Under current SPP rules, DR has the ability to reduce the peak load plus planning reserve requirement NPPD must have generating resources to supply.
 It is recommended to continue to work with customers to identify mutually beneficial opportunities to increase NPPD's use of DR. NPPD should also continue to participate in on-going review of SPP's requirements for DR to ensure its existing DR programs remain compliant and continue to provide a resource adequacy benefit.
-Any adjustments to the SPP's requirements will need to be addressed and incorporated into NPPD's demand response program.

-4.1.8 Early Renewable Sensitivity
+3.1.8 Early Renewable Sensitivity

-The earliest renewable generation was installed in the initial 27 runs was 2030 in the 2035 glide path CO_2 restriction scenario, and 2034 in the SD-05 and 2050 glide path CO_2 restriction scenarios.
-To understand the additional costs of early installation of renewables, NPPD modeled adding 125 MW solar and 200 MW of wind in 2026 under the following three (3) cases: 1) SD-05 CO2 restriction, low load and market, 2) 2050 Net Zero with Glide Path CO2 restriction, base load and market, and 3) 2035 Net Zero with Glide Path CO2 restriction, high load and market.
+The earliest renewable generation was installed in the initial 27 runs was 2030 in the 2035 glide path CO2 restriction scenario, and 2034 in the SD-05 and 2050 glide path CO2 restriction scenarios.
+To understand the additional costs of early installation of renewables, NPPD modeled adding 125 MW solar and 200 MW of wind in 2026 under the following three (3) cases: 1) SD-05 CO2 restriction, low load and market, 2) 2050 net zero with glide path CO2 restriction, base load and market, and 3) 2035 net zero with glide path CO2 restriction, high load and market.